-• Privacy-preserving usage of Artificial Intelligence, IoT, Digital Twins, Cloud-to-Edge services, or combination of those o Open Call 4- Multi chains support for NGI protocols
+- Secure and privacy preserving data analytics mechanisms; - o Privacy-preserving usage of Artificial Intelligence, IoT, Digital Twins, Cloud-to-Edge services, or combination of those.

-• Open Call 3- Economics and democracy
+Open Call 3- Economics and democracy

-The objective of OC3 will be to define and build mechanisms for smarter data exchange and data trading as well as innovative win-win federated business models' open data.
+The objective of OC3 is to define and build mechanisms for smarter data exchange and data trading as well as innovative win-win federated business models' open data.